ant4g0nist/crashwrangler/README.txt

 ========= Build / install =========
+Depends on capstone.
+Please install capstone.
+I compiled capstone from sources. `make install` in capstone folder installs it to /usr/local/lib and /usr/local/include. if you installed it in a different location, please modify Makefile on `line 21`

 make
 Optionally, make tests && ruby test_suite.rb
 cp exc_handler *.rb [the directory where you are running test cases]